-- 1. As the root user, mount the Oracle Database 10g Companion CD CD-ROM or the Oracle Database 10g DVD-ROM. - For more information about mounting discs, see Section 8, "Mount the Product Disc" on page 25. - 2.
-If necessary, log in as the Oracle software owner user that you used to install Oracle Database 10g (typically oracle).

-- Enter a command similar to the following to start the Installer: 3.
+- 1. As the root user, mount the Oracle Database 10g Companion CD CD-ROM or the Oracle Database 10g DVD-ROM. - For more information about mounting discs, see Section 9, "Mount the Product Disc" on page 25. - 2.
+If necessary, log in as the Oracle software owner user that you used to install Oracle Database 10g (typically oracle). - 3.
+Enter a command similar to the following to start the Installer:

 - CD-ROM installation:

-- \$ /mount point/runInstaller
+- \$ /mount_point/runInstaller

 - DVD-ROM installation:

-- \$ /mount point/companion/runInstaller
+- \$ /mount_point/companion/runInstaller

-The following table describes the recommended action for each Installer screen
+The following table describes the recommended action for each Installer screen:

 Screen Recommended Action Welcome Click Next.
 Specify File Locations In the Destination section, select the Name or Path value that specifies the Oracle home directory where you installed Oracle Database 10 g , then click Next .
 The default Oracle home path is similar to the following: oracle_base/product/10.1.0/db_1 Select a Product to Install Select Oracle Database 10g Products, then click Next.
+Summary Review the information displayed, then click Install .